-Your roof has problems and you know it but you don’t have the skills and knowledge to identify what exactly.
-Unlike other house related issues, roof DIY inspection and repair are tough and often dangerous to do yourself.
-Not all households have the necessary equipment and not everyone can work on heights.
-So as much as you might want to fix roofing damages yourself, hiring a contractor is inevitable and it’s a safer option.
+Let’s say your roof has problems, but you don’t have the skills or knowledge to identify what exactly is causing the issue.
+Unlike other housing related issues, roof DIY inspection and repair are tough and often dangerous to do yourself.
+Not all households have the necessary equipment, and not everyone can work with heights.
+So as much as you might want to fix roofing damages yourself, hiring a contractor is inevitable and a much safer option.

-The question is how do you make sure that the contractor you hire is a good one?
-You’re going to pay a lot of money, so you will expect fast and quality turnaround but for that you need to settle for the right contractor and with this article, I’ll help you to choose one.
+The question is, how do you make sure that the contractor you hire is a good one?
+You’re going to pay a lot of money, so you will expect fast and quality work in turn.
+In order to get that, you need to settle for the right contractor.
+Keep reading to see how you should choose the right roofing contractor for you.

 Full Force Internet Search

 It all starts with a simple Google search.
-It’s a good place to start, but don’t be deceived with the ads that pop up and the first result that Google brings.
+It’s a good place to start, but don’t be deceived with the ads that pop up and the first few results that Google shows you.
 You should go even deeper and look at the websites of at least five to eight contractors before you make a decision on which roofer to hire.

 The first factor that you should be looking for is experience.
-Read the About Us page and pay close attention to the experience, training and certification of the contractor.
-There are a lot of standards and rules that roof contractors should comply with and it’s for safety measures.
+Read the About Us page and pay close attention to the contractor’s experience, training, and certification.
+There are a lot of standards and rules that roofing contractors should comply with, per state guidelines.
 If the contractor has relevant experience and certification, they will definitely have it highlighted on their website.

-Different contractors have different working styles.
+Different contractors have different working styles and processes.
 Some of them offer free inspections, some send one person, some don’t have 24/7 support.
 So, it’s important for you to understand your needs first and then choose your contractor.
 I recommend trusting contractors who offer free estimates and warranty.

-Free estimates guarantee that there will be no last-minute surprises related to the price and warranty is your safety net that if something goes wrong you don’t have to spend money again (at least for a while).
-If the company also works with contract, then it’s definitely an additional bonus.
-Verbal warranty may still work but having it written and signed makes it more formal and professional.
+Free estimates guarantee that there will be no last-minute surprises related to the price, and warranty is your safety net that if something goes wrong you don’t have to spend money again (at least for a while).
+If the company also works with contracts, then it’s definitely an additional bonus.
+Verbal warranty may still work, but having it written and signed makes it more formal and professional.